 This conversation appears in Ministry by J. Taylor, New Series, volume 56, page 269).
 One wonders why J.T. would say, "It is not that infants are of importance".
-Certainly if the infants of Christians are holy (which they are, according to 1 Corinthians 7:14), then they are important in God's sight!
+Surely if the infants of Christians are holy (as they are, according to 1 Corinthians 7:14), then they are important in God's sight!
 Here J.T. downplays the importance of infants whom he justifies including in household baptism.
 And when J.T. says that it is not infant baptism that is being advanced, is he not playing with words?
 When an infant in a Christian household is baptised, of course it is infant baptism (even if the teaching of baptismal regeneration does not accompany it)!
-It is also sobering to consider the evil that arose in J.T.'s family1 several years earlier in light of his comments about most of the leading brothers putting household baptism "on the shelf", refusing it, and suffering for it.
+It is also sobering to consider the evil that arose in J.T.'s family1 several years earlier in light of his comments about most of the leading brothers putting household baptism "on the shelf", refusing it, and suffering for it.2

 After reading even a few attempts to justify baptising infants in Christian households, I can see why C. H. Mackintosh wrote, "For my own part — seeing the question has been thus forced upon me — I can only say I have for thirty-two years been asking, in vain, for a single line of scripture for baptizing any save believers or those who professed to believe.
 Reasonings I have had, inferences, conclusions, and deductions; but of direct scripture authority not one tittle."

 May God bless those who read this article with an honest and good heart.

 1 See Letters of James Taylor, volume 2, pages 164 and 172.